 In her spare time, Greta travels the country as a motivational speaker and corporate trainer, serves as a scriptwriter for a variety of projects, volunteers where she can, and enjoys working with young people as a coach and teaching artist.
 A prolific on camera and voiceover talent, Greta also appears regularly in television and radio ads.

-I started as an actor in a business where you submit headshots, go to auditions, and then wait for someone to give you a job.
+As an actor you generally submit your headshot, go to auditions, and wait for someone to give you a job.
 That can be really tough.
-So I’ve tried to make my own opportunities, and am always sure to have two or three new ideas waiting on the back burner…!
+Since the beginning I’ve tried to make my own opportunities and always have two or three new ideas waiting on the back burner.
+Stay tuned to see what’s next!